corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 }
 ```

-If working in a separate repo, you can pull in the publish artifact named `corda-flow-test-utils`:
+If working in a separate repo, you can pull in the published artifact `corda-flow-test-utils`:

 ``` gradle
 dependencies {